What We Do

-BoxWise is a social enterprise that helps young people build confidence, improve their health and wellbeing and maximise all opportunities available to them.
+BoxWise supports young people to build their confidence, improve their health and wellbeing and maximise all opportunities available to them.

 Alex Wells Award